 If you have low iron stores, have a deficiency, or need extra iron for any reason, a healthcare professional can recommend a dosage that fits your needs.

 Useful supplement shopping guides

-While it’s always best to fulfill your iron needs through a diet high in iron-rich whole foods, supplementing may sometimes become necessary and help you reach your daily iron needs.
+While it’s always best to fulfill your iron needs through a diet high in iron-rich whole foods, supplements may sometimes be necessary to help you reach your daily iron needs.

-Many types of iron supplements provide the mineral in varying doses and forms.
+Many types of iron supplements are available and contain varying doses and forms of the mineral.

-Remember to consult your healthcare provider before you purchase any supplement, and consider the factors mentioned above to make sure you choose one of high quality.
+Consult a healthcare professional before taking any new supplement and consider the factors mentioned above to help you choose a high quality product.